Key Takeaways

 This is a great way to get an education while working, caring for your family, and keeping up with other responsibilities.
 It also opens up more opportunities without requiring a move to another city.

 Know you want to use your GI Bill benefit but aren’t sure what program to consider?
-There are plenty of unique ways to use your GI bill, whether you want to further your education, career, or interests.
+Depending on VA approval and program eligibility, there are many unique ways to use GI Bill benefits beyond a traditional college degree.

 There are plenty of other creative ways to take advantage of your GI Bill benefit, whether you intend to pursue a degree or not.
 Inquire with the Department of Veterans Affairs to discuss your GI Bill options.